CodeAPretzel/FBLA-2025-Coding-and-Programming/README.md

 This software meets the requirements illustrated in the guidelines here: [FBLA GUIDELINES](https://connect.fbla.org/headquarters/files/High%20School%20Competitive%20Events%20Resources/Individual%20Guidelines/Presentation%20Events/Coding-and-Programming.pdf)

 - [x] The application should be easily accessible and usable for the user.
-  - Application has intuitive and manageable user-interfaces.
+  - Application has intuitive and manageable user interfaces.
 - [x] The application should have features detailed in the requirements.
-  - Application can validate user input, provide bank account information, filter categorize information, and has other options.
+  - Application can validate user input, provide bank account information, filter categorized information, and has other options.
 - [x] The application should store data that the user provides.
   - Application securely stores data on our Appwrite server.